fetchai/cosmpy/docs/index.md

 * Easy interface for deploying and interacting with Cosmwasm smart contracts.
 * Access to low-level ledger APIs for advanced use-cases.

-> We recently stopped using the `develop` branch for feature consolidation and renamed `master` to `main`.
-Please see the [Contribution Guides][contributing] for up-to-date instructions.

 ## To install

 Ensure you have Python (version `3.8`, `3.9` or `3.10`):